 A bit of a leap forward into T is for the Tavira Vase.
-The Islamic Museum opened in Tavira last April and I found this piece of pottery completely intriguing.
+The Islamic Museum in Tavira contains this fascinating piece of pottery.

 Still in the Algarve, O is for Olhao is my jump off point to get to the islands of Armona and Culatra- two of my favourite places.

 As Winter approaches I always start to daydream, so Q is for Quinta was born.